 Raw Honey: Liquid Gold in Your Pantry

 When selecting foods for your stockpile, the most budget-friendly, space-conscious way to do it is by selecting items that multitask.
-This criteria places honey high on your “to-buy list”.
-Tess Pennington of Ready Nutrition lists honey as one of the top SHTF sweeteners to store.
+This criterion places honey high on your “to-buy list”.

 - The Ebers Papyrus of ancient Egypt expounded on the medicinal properties of honey, and it is contained in nearly every ancient Egyptian remedy.

-- 76 percent of samples bought at groceries had all the pollen removed, These were stores like TOP Food, Safeway, Giant Eagle, QFC, Kroger, Metro Market, Harris Teeter, A&P, Stop & Shop and King Soopers.
+- Seventy-six percent of samples bought at groceries had all the pollen removed (Some of the stores: TOP Food, Safeway, Giant Eagle, QFC, Kroger, Metro Market, Harris Teeter, A&P, Stop & Shop and King Soopers.)

-- •00 percent of the honey packaged in the small individual service portions from Smucker, McDonald’s and KFC had the pollen removed.
+- One hundred percent of the honey packaged in the small individual service portions from Smuckers, McDonald’s and KFC had the pollen removed.

 - Bryant found that every one of the samples Food Safety News bought at farmers markets, co-ops and “natural” stores like PCC and Trader Joe’s had the full, anticipated, amount of pollen.

-The FDA, despite their definition, doesn’t seem to care about the false labeling of these products.
+Despite its definition, the FDA does not care about the false labeling of these products.
 The FDA has ignored requests from Congress, beekeepers and the honey industry to develop a U.S. standard for honey.
-Less than 5% of honey on store shelves has been tested by the FDA for purity.
+The FDA has tested less than 5% of honey on store shelves for purity.

-How can you be sure you are actually buying honey?
+How can you be sure you are buying real honey?

 Pasteurized vs. Raw

-The FDA seems more concerned that honey be pasteurized (i.e.,heat processed) than that the honey actually be honey.
+The FDA is more concerned that honey is pasteurized (i.e., heat-processed) and not so worried about it being real honey.
 The problem with pasteurization is that it kills off many of the beneficial components in the honey, most particularly propolis.

-Despite the important benefits of raw honey, there are some caveats.
+Despite the significant benefits of raw honey, there are some caveats.

 - People with bee venom allergies sometimes suffer an allergic reaction to honey.
-These allergic reactions can easily become life-threatening.
+These allergic reactions can quickly become life-threatening.

 With the knowledge of the above warnings, I still purchase only raw honey for my household.
 The pros outweigh the cons for me.

-Raw honey is anti-viral, anti-bacterial, and anti-fungal, making it one of the most healing substances on earth.
+Raw honey is antiviral, antibacterial, and anti-fungal, making it one of the most healing substances on earth.
 It is also highly nutritious.
 Honey is a natural multivitamin.
-It contains significant amounts of: B1, B2, B3, B5, B6, C, magnesium, potassium, calcium, sodium chlorine, sulphur, and phosphate.
+It contains significant amounts of B1, B2, B3, B5, B6, C, magnesium, potassium, calcium, sodium chlorine, sulfur, and phosphate.

 - Apply honey liberally on a wound to speed healing.